 Gas stations in Iceland are scarce once you get further away from the cities but spread out across the island.
 Be sure to fuel up before setting out, and refuel often — try not to let it fall below half a tank.

 You’ll find plenty of gas stations on the Ring Road until you reach the more remote Eastern and Northern parts of the country, where they start to thin out.
 Fill up more frequently out there.

-Iceland is a remote island, without a lot of people/cars.
-At about $2 USD per liter ($7.50 USD per gallon), gas for your road trip is going to be expensive.
-Diesel isn’t much better right now, so check the prices and plan accordingly.
+At about $2 USD per liter ($7.50 USD per gallon), gas for your road trip is going to be expensive (you can see current gas prices here).

-Maybe bring along a dashboard or windshield smartphone holder like I do, so you can use GPS maps hands-free while driving.
+Maybe bring along a vehicle smartphone holder like I do, so you can use your phone hands-free while driving.

-Along with Google Maps, I’d also recommend downloading the Gaia GPS Hiking App, which will help you get around Iceland’s backcountry hiking trails, even if you don’t have cell service.
-Here’s a handy guide for using it.
+Along with Google Maps, I’d also recommend downloading the Gaia GPS Hiking App (here’s how to use it), which will help you get around Iceland’s backcountry hiking trails, even if you don’t have cell service.

 Don’t do this!
 It’s not safe, and you might cause an accident.